Mid-South Gifted Academy

-No. Students at Mid-South Gifted Academy will take part in mastery-based learning and work toward goals specified on their personalized learning plans.
-They will be assessed informally and formally to determine what they can do or create with what they learn.
+No. Students at Mid-South Gifted Academy take part in mastery-based learning and work toward goals specified on their personalized learning plans.
+They are assessed informally and formally to determine what they can do or create with what they learn.
 Data is tracked and shared with parents weekly.
-Individualized narrative reports will be shared with parents on a quarterly basis.
-Each child will use the following to track progress:
+Individualized narrative reports are shared with parents on a quarterly basis.
+Each child uses the following to track progress:

 - a badge system to track mastery and progression of skills